Skip to content

 ## Special Rules

-- Agents owned by the TLD owner receive a 100% discount automatically.
+- Agents owned by the Namespace owner receive a 100% discount automatically.

 4. Implementation Steps

-1. Update TLD Model: Add tagline and description columns.
+1. Update Namespace Model: Add tagline and description columns.

 2. Create Routes: Add @app.route('/tld/<tld_name>') and @app.route('/tld/<tld_name>/skill.md').